How much does Kylian Mbappe earn and what is the France star’s net worth?

 That huge net worth figure already puts him above older and more established stars like Liverpool sensation Mohamed Salah.

-It is already almost half the total of his PSG team-mate Neymar, a player well-known for his commercial power.
+It is already less than half the total of his PSG team-mate Neymar, a player well-known for his commercial power.

 The figure is lower than the net worth accumulated by Lionel Messi on the football rich list.